 Human Performance Lab

-recent addition of a Human Performance lab will all several of our
+recent addition of a Human Performance lab will allow several of our

-majors to get practical experience doing fitness assessments for a
+majors to get practical experience performing fitness assessments for a

-variety of faculty clients.
+variety of faculty and staff clients.
 It will allow the interested person, under

 the direction of trained student interns, to take a VO2 max test that is